tvmogul/AiNetStudio/README.md

 # AiNetStudio®
 ![AiNetStudio](https://aiantigravity.com/img/zainetstudio.png)
-AiNetStudio® is a C# .NET 9 CORE 9 WinForm App software that bridges experimental hardware and AI neural networks to explore antigravity propulsion and manned drone technology.
+AiNetStudio® is a C# .NET 9 CORE 9 WinForm App using ML.NET that bridges experimental hardware and AI neural networks to explore antigravity propulsion and manned drone technology.
 By linking real-time sensor data with adaptive machine learning, the project aims to fine-tune resonance and accelerate breakthroughs in next-generation aerospace research.

 # AiAntiGravity